• Skip to primary navigation

 • Hass avocados: Use ripe avocados that yield slightly when you give them a little squeeze.
 I put mine in the fridge as soon as they’re close to being ripe so I can make sure they don’t ripen too quickly.

-• Fresh herbs: A handful of chopped parsley and/or cilantro work well as a final garnish, but feel free to use your favorite combination of fresh herbs.
+• Fresh herbs: A handful of chopped parsley, basil, fresh dill, and/or fresh cilantro work well as a final garnish, but feel free to use your favorite combination of fresh herbs.

 • Coarse sea salt: I like using a crunchy, flaky sea salt in this recipe for the texture and flavor.